timmcginley/41936/Subjects/Geotech/index.md

 Geoechnical Consultants have the following skills and motivations:

 * Experience with geotechnical design (desirable- at least one member)
-* interest to explore different materials and techniques
+* interest in exploring different materials and techniques
-* Analsyse existing drawings, model and building to establish current carrying capacity.
+* Analyse existing drawings, models, and buildings to establish the current carrying capacity.
 * Ability to listen and grow from feedback (essential)
 * Willingness to explore different options
 * Enthusiasm to find solutions that work for the whole team.

 ## Your chief consultant can support you with
-In the project you will be supported by the chief consutlant with the following:
+In the project you will be supported by the chief consultant with the following:

 * Understanding the role of the Geotechnical consultant
-* Assessing the current carrying capactiy of the existing foundations
+* Assessing the current carrying capacity of the existing foundations

 ## You will need to independently learn